 A completely different platform for nano- and microservices

-nyssr.net is a network of interconnected JAVA nodes using TCP channels to facilitate message exchange.
+nyssr.net is a network of interconnected Java nodes using TCP channels to facilitate message exchange.
 Messages are routed through these channels, avoiding the need to establish new connections dynamically.

 Nodes have an ID (here moon/planet names).